What Happens If You Hurt Someone in a DUI?

 Aggravated Vehicular Assault is typically a felony of the third degree.
 The potential penalties for a third-degree felony in Ohio include a prison term ranging from one to five years and a fine of up to $10,000.
 Additionally, the offender’s driver’s license is suspended for a significant period, possibly for several years.

-If the DUI results in the death of another person, the charges become even more severe, leading to “Aggravated Vehicular Homicide.”
+If the OVI results in the death of another person, the charges become even more severe, leading to “Aggravated Vehicular Homicide.”
 This is a felony of the second degree, carrying a potential prison sentence of two to eight years and a fine of up to $15,000.
 In certain circumstances, such as having prior felony convictions related to driving offenses, the charge can be elevated to a first-degree felony, with even harsher penalties.

-Navigating the legal complexities of this type of case requires expert guidance.
-If you or someone you know is facing charges related to a DUI where someone was injured, securing experienced legal representation from a DUI lawyer in Columbus is paramount.
-The consequences of a conviction can be devastating, impacting your freedom, finances, and future opportunities.
+If you or someone you know is facing charges related to an OVI where someone was injured, securing experienced legal representation from an OVI lawyer in Columbus is paramount.
+The consequences of a conviction are devastating.
+Your freedom, finances, and future opportunities are at risk.
+An experienced attorney can be your advisor and advocate during this challenging time.

 Awards and Certifications